vippsas/vipps-ecom-api/v1-deprecation.md

 can see more details about the [skipLandingPage](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/vipps-landing-page#skip-landing-page).

-Vipps is piloting a solution for tokenized BankAxept-payments in payment terminals using Vipps as a wallet.
+Vipps is piloting a solution for tokenized BankAxept payments in payment terminals using Vipps as a wallet.
 To learn about availability, contact your payment terminal provider.

 Vipps is currently designing and developing solutions for direct integration into POS systems, electronic cash registers and vending machines.
 For more information about this, please [register here](https://forms.office.com/Pages/ResponsePage.aspx?id=XcJbgGSO1k6NJDiDyQaMWuVjn37JcrJJgJkaJ8cPvvVUQVdLVk9PTkZTRDBLSFRRNzQxTlc2VThZMS4u).

 If you have any questions about the eCom v2 API, please see the GitHub documentation.
 You can contact Vipps Integration if you have questions.
-See contact information, information about test environments, test apps, etc [here](https://developer.vippsmobilepay.com/docs/vipps-developers).
+See contact information, information about test environments, test apps, etc. [here](https://developer.vippsmobilepay.com/docs/vipps-developers).

 We have also released new APIs that may be interesting, such as: